ChristopherRoy1/logitrack/readme.md

 ```

 ## Launching Logitrack for the first time
-To launch for the first time, Logitrack, you'll need to execute some commands
+To launch for the first time, you'll need to execute some extra commands
 first.

 While not strictly necessary as all migration files are included in the
-repository, execute the following command to ensure any missing migrations
+repository, execute the following command to ensure any that any missing migrations files
 are generated.
 ```shell
 python3 manage.py makemigrations
 ```
 Once complete, we need to create the database (which is not included in the repository )& update the database schema using the migrations files.
-This will all be done by the following command
+This will all be handled by the following command

 ```shell
 python3 manage.py migrate